Preacher Wanted by FBI for Child Sex Abuse Arrested in Philippines

 After being detained in Davao, Quiboloy was flown to Manila, where he remains in custody.

-In a statement at the time the U.S. Attorney’s Office said Quiboloy “maintained large residences in Calabasas, California, Las Vegas, Nevada, and Kapolei, Hawaii.”
+In a statement at the time, the U.S. Attorney’s Office said Quiboloy “maintained large residences in Calabasas, California, Las Vegas, Nevada, and Kapolei, Hawaii.”

-The indictment contained a string of charges, including conspiracy, sex trafficking of children, sex trafficking by force, fraud and coercion, marriage fraud, money laundering, cash smuggling and visa fraud.
+The indictment contained a string of charges, including conspiracy, sex trafficking of children, sex trafficking by force, fraud and coercion, marriage fraud, money laundering, cash smuggling, and visa fraud.

 2,000 Police Stormed Compound

-Quiboloy and his lawyer, Israelito Torreon, have denied the allegations against him, claiming they have been fabricated by former members who were thrown out of KOJC.
+Quiboloy and his lawyer, Israelito Torreon, have denied the allegations against him, claiming that they have been fabricated by former members who were thrown out of KOJC.

 Torreon told DZBB radio, “The innocence of Quiboloy will be affirmed by the court.”